 Its mild climate, with 2700 sunny hours per year, makes it an oasis where, sheltered from the wind, one can enjoy the sun even in wintertime.

-The industrial, university, and business centre of the region nourishes its “green soul” on the hill Marjan situated in the westernmost part of the peninsula.
+The industrial, university and business center of the region nourishes its “green soul” on the hill Marjan situated in the westernmost part of the peninsula.
 Its forested park infringed by the city and the sea offers pleasant walks away from the city noise under the pines by the sea.

 The following turbulent centuries made the palace into a town first populated by the citizens of the nearby Salona, fleeing before Avars and Slavs.
 The town overgrew the walls of the palace and its authorities kept changing – from Croatian kings in 10th century AD, Hungarian and Venetian administration, to French rulers and Austro-Hungarian monarchy.

-Such past left its traces combined in the town everyday life.
-The city, however, went on remaining the centre of this part of the coast till our day.
+Such past left its traces combined in the town’s everyday life.
+The city, however, went on remaining the center of this part of the coast till our day.
 This mixture of historic layers brought some clumsiness and some things done too fast but today all that makes a part of its originality.

-The big city today lives by the silent beats of history, lively spirit of the young and its particular Mediterranean charm
+The big city today lives by the silent beats of history, the lively spirit of the young, and its particular Mediterranean charm